Associate Professor of Mathematics

 I attend the Valley Geometry Seminar and the Representation Theory seminar regularly.

-- In August, I spoke at Connections for Women: Geometric Representation Theory at MSRI.
+- In August, I gave a series of talks at Connections for Women: Geometric Representation Theory at MSRI.

 Research Interests and Activities